 #4 – This one’s even harder to take in because for the most part ACoAs are convinced we’re anything but ‘righteous’.
 While this verse refers to our spiritual condition, even those of us who don’t believe in original sin still have Self-Hate telling us that we’re inherently (born) bad!

 On the contrary, no matter how unworthy we ‘feel’, we have a right to live – to live well & be loved.
 LUKE 15 gives us 2 parables – of the Lost Sheep, whom the Shepherd searches for & rejoices when it’s found.

-LOOK for healthy ones who already have the capacity to love & know how to play, & learn from them.
+LOOK for healthy people who already have the capacity to love & know how to play, and learn from them.

 NEXT: ADULT need for play